Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Features-Left-to-Implement

-- Game Tempo – should speed up incrementally, perhaps on the 5th, 9th and then if the game is set to a winning completion number of 20 as opposed to the current number of 10, then perhaps another speed increase on the 13th step, but all subject to change pre-implementation.
+- Game Tempo – should speed up incrementally, perhaps on the 5th, 9th and then if modification of the game happened for winning completion number of 20 as opposed to the current number of 10, then perhaps another speed increase on the 13th step, but all subject to change pre-implementation.

-- Facebook Login – which would allow the storing of user details.
+- Facebook Login – would allow the storing of user details.

 - Leaderboard - which would allow the storing of user identity details (name) and high scores.

 - Animated icons, text, and gradient background – for transitions to connect between two visual states.

 - Pause function - so the game can be paused at any stage.
-This would also allow for the use of the onboard but currently not assigned 'sound9' musical jingle which was designed to signify a player reaching the 'halfway point' of the game.
+Consequently, this would also allow for the use of the onboard but currently not assigned 'sound9' musical jingle which was designed to signify a player reaching the 'halfway point' of the game.
 The game would need to pause, so not to clash with the playtime of the audio piece, but then resume it's randomised cycle of synchronised light & sound patterns once the music had ended.
-A text message which scrolled across the score tracker display in any direction could also be added to signify this milestone, perhaps animated for added user experience.
+A text message which scrolled across the score tracker display in any direction could also be added to signify this milestone, perhaps animated for additional user experience.

 ## Testing